Robert Mahuta: Family

-He was born Robert Jeremiah Ormsby in Te Kuiti, on 26 April 1939.
+He was born Robert Jeremiah Ormsby in Te Kūiti, on 26 April 1939.
 His father, also Robert Jeremiah Ormsby, was Māori.
 His mother was Te Amohia Ormsby, and his maternal grandmother was Piupiu Te Wherowhero, a leader within the kahui ariki (Māori royal family).
 Piupiu was a daughter of Te Wherowhero, the younger son of King Tāwhiao.

 Robert Ormsby was adopted by King Korokī at four weeks old, and became the brother of Princess Piki, later the Māori Queen, Dame Te Atairangikaahu.
 He changed his name by deed poll to Robert Te Kotahi Mahuta when he was 24.

 Mahuta married Raiha (née Edmonds) in 1964 and had one son and two daughters.
 His eldest is a son Tukaroto Mahuta (who has three sons and a daughter).
 His elder daughter, Nanaia, is a Labour MP (and has one son) and his younger daughter is Tipa (who has one daughter and a granddaughter).